Share |

 Scholarships and Bursaries.
 Bursary requests are considered on a confidential case-by-case basis and are normally limited to tuition fees.
 Applications are means-tested and reviewed annually and focus on the financial position, as well as other circumstances of the family.
 We have finite and limited resources so we want to concentrate support towards those in most need.

-Our Scholarships & Awards are available in the Lower Fourth (Year 7) and are honorary.
+Our Scholarships & Awards are available in Year 7 and are honorary.
 Means-tested financial assistance is available.

 Charitable status.
 King William’s College is a Manx Registered Charity, number 615 and is operated as a Company limited by guarantee.